04/08/18: Website Camera Glitch's and Upgrade - Photography On A Budget

 While clearing my mothers house over the last few months - my two sister's and I came across many books and box's of photographs and slides - my father was an amateur photographer amongst other hobbies, another interest he passed on to me!

-However, in one of the picture albums I came across some old family photos going back to the early 20th century, including this wonderful picture that I do not remember seeing before - but on close inspection look to be a confirmation that our family were riding Norton motorcycles and sidecars long before my father and I got involved with them.
+However, in one of the picture albums I came across some old family photos going back to the early 20th century, including this wonderful picture that I had not seen before - but on close inspection looks to be confirmation that our family were riding Norton motorcycles and sidecars long before my father and I got involved with them.

 Having scanned the orignal photograph which itself was too small to make out much detail - I was able to blow it up and print it on A4 paper.
-Then having shown it to my mother (now 81 and having recently moved into a nursing home, as her health has declined) she was really surpirsed as she was able to see that the photo looked to be of my grandad's parents (on the far left and far right), and it looks to be that the proud owners of the Norton outfit were my great granfathers sister (Zafira?) and her husband - who looks to be the rider.
-My mum vaguely remembers being told they visited my great granfather and family on one occasionin the sidecar and then went on to visit other relatives in the Norfolk area, where my great grandfather and Great granmother lived.
+Then having shown it to my mother (now 81 and having recently moved into a nursing home, as her health has declined) she was really surpirsed - as she was able to see that the photo looked to be of my grandad's parents (on the far left and far right), and the proud owners of the Norton outfit were probably my great granfathers sister (Zafira?) and her husband - who looks to be the rider.
+My mum vaguely remembers being told they visited my great grandpartents and family on one occasion in the sidecar, then went on to visit other relatives in the Norfolk area, this may well have been a photo tanken of this visit

-I have to admit, I am fascinated and pleasently surprised to see that my grandfather's side of the family were already the proud owners of James Lansdowne Norton products almost a 100 years ago - and at a time when James 'Pa' Norton was still alive and actually riding an almost identical outfit himself - as the photo below shows - and having now blown the photograph up to A4 side - a chance to see my Great Grandfather and Grandmother close up, where previously I only remember seeing small faded photographs of them late in theirlife in the 1940's/50's.
+I have to admit, I am fascinated and pleasently surprised to see that my grandfather's side of the family were already the proud owners of James Lansdowne Norton products almost a 100 years ago - and at a time when James 'Pa' Norton was still alive and still riding an almost identical outfit himself - as the photo below shows - and having now blown the photograph up to A4 side - a chance to see my great Grandparents close up, where previously I only remember seeing small faded photographs of them late in theirlife in the 1940's/50's.